This page contains policies and rules regarding registration of classes.

 Graduate or upper-division courses taken in other departments of Drake University may qualify for interdisciplinary credit provided that they are material to the student’s legal studies.

-Students taking courses in other departments as part of an approved joint degree program must first consult with the joint degree program advisor, Allan Vestal, for the Law School.
+Students taking courses in other departments as part of an approved joint degree program must first consult with the joint degree program advisor, Liz Battles, for the Law School.

 No more than 6 hours of Moot Court activities may count towards the 90 credits required for graduation.